JuliaLang/julia/doc/src/devdocs/valgrind.md

 ## Additional spurious warnings

-This section covers Valgrind warnings which cannot be added to the suppressions file yet are nonetheless safe to ignore.
+This section covers Valgrind warnings that cannot be added to the suppressions file yet are nonetheless safe to ignore.

 ### Unhandled rr system calls